charlesbaynham/icl_experiments/readme.rst

 Overview
 ========

-This repository contains the ICL ARTIQ experiments, and also defines the software environment in which the ICL ARTIQ system runs.
+This repository contains the XYZ ARTIQ experiments, and also defines the software environment in which the XYZ ARTIQ system runs.
 It is a nix flake: to launch ARTIQ, see the :ref:`Launching ARTIQ` section below.
 This repository has an opinionated structure and provides the following features, in approximately descending order of importance:

 #.
-This is one of several repositories that make up the complete ICL ARTIQ
+This is one of several repositories that make up the complete XYZ ARTIQ
    installation.
 For the complete structure, see `the PyAION documentation
    <https://aion-physics.gitlab.io/code/artiq/pyaion/>`__.